UliBartels/RSP_final_project/readme_gliu.md

         ros2 run nav2_map_server map_saver_cli -f <path/to/save/your/map>

-You can close all terminal after your map is saved!
+You can close all the terminals after your map is saved!

 ## Waffle-burger cooperation task